• Skip to main content

 Showing the bear-proof bins to store our food at the campsite.

-They used to offer poles with clips to hang up food but have since upgraded to storing food in bear-proof bins.
-This is what the bear-proof bins look like.
-There are four campsites at this location.
-Each tent pad occupant gets a designated bin to store the food.
-Anything that has a scent such as food, toothpaste, etc. is to be put in here.
-If any tomato sauce for example were to fall on your clothes, that would also be put into the bin to avoid attracting the bear to your tent.
+They used to offer poles with clips to hang up food, but have since upgraded to storing food in bear-proof bins.
+These are the bear-proof bins.
+There are four camp sites at this location.
+Each tent pad occupant is assigned a designated bin to store their food.
+Anything with a scent, such as food or toothpaste, should be placed here.
+If any tomato sauce, for example, were to fall on your clothes, that would also be put into the bin to avoid attracting the bear to your tent.

 Tip: Be extra cautious when backpacking; you don’t want any lingering smells on your clothes when storing them in the tent.